zziger/multiplayer-hardcore/README.md

 ## Installation and usage

 Mod is **required** on server, and **optional** on client.\
-Clients without the mod will not see players' lives in player list, and will not see remaining lives on death screen.
+Clients without the mod will see player's lives in player list differently (scoreboard hearts), and will not see remaining lives on death screen.

 This mod requires Fabric API.